ngaioKhauri/quest-submissions/README.md

 The type is `@Jacob`

-6. Let's play the "I Spy" game from when we were kids.
+**6. Let's play the "I Spy" game from when we were kids.
 I Spy 4 things wrong with this code.
-Please fix them.
+Please fix them.**

 `
 pub contract Test {
     // Hint: There's nothing wrong here ;)